kevinsimper/kevinsimper.dk/app/blog/posts/the-modern-frontend-workflow.md

 ### Components with React.js

 React.js is the most popular framework to create interactive experiences in the browser and the reason why is the ability to create small components that you can easily compose into larger ones.
-Webcomponents is the the standard, but being a standard it is both more low level and moves slower.
-They both benefit, but React.js benefits right now by being the most popular and therefore having the most atttention in terms of tools and extensions built for it.
+Webcomponents is the the standard, but by being a standard it is both more low level and moves slower.
+They both benefit, but React.js benefits right now by being the most popular and therefore having the most attention in terms of tools and extensions built for it.

 Building something for others to consume, Webcomponents.
 Building something to consume yourself, choose React.js and you are sure to be developing minimal components that can be adapted easily.